tianbaochou/NasUnet/README.md

 - [ ] Extend search strategy for a flexible backbone network
 - [ ] Merge this work to CNASV ( Search-Train Prototype for Computer Vision [CNASV](https://github.com/tianbaochou/CNASV))

-**Noticing**

->If you want to use multi-gpus during training phase. you need make sure the batch size can divide into gpus evenly. which (may be pytorch bug!).
-For example, if you have 3 gpus, and the batch size need to be 3, 6, 9 ...
-3*M.

 ## Usage